 |Writtle Infant School – Year One 2017||National – Year One 2017|

 |97% of the 2016-2017 cohort passed their phonics test overall.|

-In the spring/summer terms of your child’s final year at the infant school (Year 2), the children are assessed by their class teacher in speaking and listening, reading, writing, mathematics and science.
+In the spring/summer terms of your child’s final year at the infant school (Year 2), the children are assessed by their class teacher in reading, writing, mathematics and science.
 Prior to the assessments taking place, parents are invited into school to discuss the procedures with the Year 2 teachers.
 Individual standards achieved are included in the children’s annual reports.
 Below is a summary of the school’s results compared to national results.